The Lodge is staffed 365 days a year. You can attend the Lodge on college site if you need urgent help or could call on 01865 274 800.

 Deaf people can use 18000 to contact 999 using text relay.

-Call 111 for any physical and mental health needs, they will assess and advise what treatment you may need including whether you should see a Doctor, attend an Urgent Treatment Centre or an Emergency Department.
+Call 111 for any physical and mental health needs, they will assess and advise what treatment you may need including whether you should see a Doctor, attend an Urgent Treatment Centre or Emergency Department.

 Digital triage service similar to calling 111